brendan-cronan/WebAppProject/README.md

 # Project Description:
 ## Outline
-We aim to emulate certain features of Google Docs to create a cloud-based collaboration application.
+We aim to emulate certain features of Google Drive to create a cloud-based file sharing application.

 ## 1
-We will use both a email-based sign in and a Google authentication service for user authentication.
+We will use both a email-based sign in for user authentication.

 ## 2
-We are using Firestore.
+We are using RealtimeDB and Google Storage.
-We aim to have a table of Projects and a table of users and documents related to those projects to provide a simple way to collaborate on multiple documents at once.
+We aim to have a table of Documents and a table of users

 ## 3
-We aim to provide a list of users currently working on a given document and to also provide consistent updates whenever a user makes a change to one of these documents.
+We aim to provide a list of documents either uploaded or shared with the user

 ## 4
 Private data would include: personal documents not shared with any other users